Southampton 3-1 Liverpool: Saints secure priceless win in battle to avoid the drop

 Shortly after Brad Jones had saved well with his legs to keep out Lambert, the boyhood Liverpool fan made amends with his 13th league goal of the season.

-It gave Liverpool a foothold in the game that they scarcely deserved and Rodgers responded at the break by reversing his selection that had badly backfired, replacing the ponderous Allen with Lucas.
+It gave Liverpool a foothold in the game that it scarcely deserved and Rodgers responded at the break by reversing his selection that had badly backfired, replacing the ponderous Allen with Lucas.

 This brought greater aggression and balance to the visitors, and they were a far more effective force in the second period.